-After weighing carefully various methods, the Service, on October 3, decided to accept the offer of Jack Durrance, a student at Dartmouth College, skier and mountain climber who had led the second mountain-climbing ascent of the Tower in 1938, to lead the rescue party.
-More food, water, and blankets were dropped to Hopkins and assurances were given him that help was coming.
+More supplies were dropped to Hopkins and assurances were given that help was coming.
 Advice and offers of assistance continued.
-The Goodyear Company offered to loan the use of a blimp to effect the rescue.
-The Navy offered the use of a helicopter.
-Bad weather, meanwhile, grounded Durrance's plane, so the mountain climber had to travel to Denver by train.
+The Goodyear Company offered to loan the use of a blimp, while the Navy offered the use of a helicopter.
+Bad weather forced Durrance to travel by train.
 On October 5, Durrance and his party arrived at the monument.
-Working closely with Service officials, they laid out a safe climbing route for rescue operations.
-On the following day, Durrance led seven other climbers to the summit of the tower where they found Hopkins who, in spite of his ordeal, was in excellent physical condition and in good spirits.
+Working closely with the park service, they laid out a safe climbing route for rescue operations.
+On the following day, Durrance led seven other climbers to the summit of the Tower.
+They found Hopkins who, in spite of his ordeal, was in excellent physical condition and in good spirits.
 The descent was made with little difficulty.
-The stranded stunt man and the rescue operations which received wide publicity attracted many spectators from all parts of the Nation.
-During the six-day period, some 7,000 visitors came to the monument to see him and witness rescue operations.
+The stranded parachutist and the rescue operations attracted many spectators: during the six-day period, some 7,000 visitors came to the monument to witness events first-hand.

 Within a few months following the Hopkins episode, the United States entered World War II.
 National Park Service sites saw very little visitation during the war years.
 As for Hopkins, he would go on to work with the military training the new airborne infantry divisions for the war.
 It is believed he set his world record as he taught other young men to safely jump and land using a parachute.